Welcome to Our Blog Hiking Ontario's Bruce Trail

-It has taken us 40 days of hiking to trek from Fort Erie to Fort George and from Queenston Heights in the Niagara region to Tobmerory at the tip of the Bruce Peninsula.
+It has taken us 40 days of hiking to trek from Fort Erie to Fort George and from Queenston Heights in the Niagara region to Tobermory at the tip of the Bruce Peninsula.
 Our adventure along the full length of the Bruce Trail is the result of afternoon walks, weekend treks, End-to-End events, and family thru-hikes.
 While the end result only took 40 days on the trail, the fact is that these took place over the course of almost 10 years.
 At times we have only been able to complete small sections, while on other occasions we have had to push ourselves further than we thought possible.

 Bruce Trail Wine and Map.